sprk2012/sprk2012-cfp/banyan-inside_sqales_frontend/README.md

 I will talk about the frontend development of [Sqale](http://sqale.jp).

-@mizzy will also talk about the backend architecture of Sqale frontend by RoR as "Inside Sqale's Backend".
+@mizzy will also talk about the backend architecture of Sqale as "Inside Sqale's Backend".

 # Sqale の表側